reflectoring/reflectoring.github.io/_posts/2021-01-23-cookies-servlet-api-spring-boot.md

 Cookies are created by the server upon connection and are stored in the client(user's browser).

 The server sets the cookie in the HTTP response header named `Set-Cookie`.
-Cookie is made of a key/value pair, plus other optional attributes.
+A cookie is made of a key/value pair, plus other optional attributes.
 Let's suppose a scenario where a user logs in.
 A request is sent to the server with the user's credentials.
-The server authenticates the user, creates a cookie with a user id encoded and sets it in the response header.
+The server authenticates the user, creates a cookie with a user id encoded, and sets it in the response header.
 The header `Set-Cookie` in the HTTP response would look like this:

 ```sh
 Set-Cookie: user-id=c2FtLnNtaXRoQGV4YW1wbGUuY29t